4 Light & Airy secrets for Lightroom

 Shadows make your image more interesting because it tells your eye where the image begins and ends.

 So when you’re bringing those shadows up, you’re going to want to stick to +10 to +35.
-If you look at your image and think that it still needs to be brighter, then you’re actually going to want to bring up your exposure.
+If you look at your image and think it still needs to be brighter, then you’re actually going to want to bring up your exposure.

 Those shadows need to stay in that range to keep that depth (unless you’re working with an ultra-tricky image, but that’s a convo for a different time).